MechatronicBeing/MechatronicBeing.github.io/README.md

   - can be a real "success", a real "failure" or "something unexpected", for an intended task (professional, industrial or autonomous)

 ## Licenses
-- Main content from the author : Creative Commons CC0 Public Domain Dedication **(unless otherwise stated)**
+- Main content : Creative Commons CC0 Public Domain Dedication **(unless otherwise stated)**
 - Other content, data and media : Public Domain **OR** Creative Commons CC0 Public Domain Dedication **(see specific files/notes)**

 ## Contacts
-- Public : use the "Discussions" tab, according to the repository
+- Public : use the "Discussions" tab, according to the repository and the subject
   - Note : a github account is needed
 - Private : send an email to ---
-- Social media : **no**
+- Social media : **no.**